CharOConnell/lettuce-cook/README.md

 - Edit Recipe page - used to edit any existing recipes in the collection

 #### Skeleton
 I created an original skeleton page using Pencil software.
-The latest version of the skeleton can be found [here](static/mockups/wireframe.pdf).
+The full version of the skeleton can be found [here](static/mockups/wireframe.pdf).

 For ease of viewing, I have attached the main mockups below:
 - Mobile Home page: